icarusfactor/opensim/README.md

 If anyone has ideas or patches please add them to the issues section and I will follow up.

+TODO:
+ [ ] Get data from Database queries
+ [ ] Check if UUID exist.
+Dont run remove if not found.
+ [ ] Check if Asset server has been initialized or not.
+ [ ] If Asset server has been initialized, give option to drop items or delete items.
+ [ ] Check items from users outside of home grid that have failed to connect.
+ [ ] Create lost+found system to move stuff not cliamed to [ ] If assets are not cliamed for set period slowly push them toward the garbage dump.
+ [ ] Create asset reclaimtion process.

 # Overview